Paeonia ludlowii

-Paeonia ludlowii, is a medium high, deciduous shrub, belonging to the peonies, that is endemic to southeast Tibet.
-In Tibet it is known as lumaidao meaning "God’s flower".
+Paeonia ludlowii is a deciduous shrub of medium height, belonging to the tree peony section Moutan of the genus Paeonia, and endemic to southeast Tibet.
+In Tibet it is known as ≠'lumaidao meaning "God's flower".
 The vernacular name in Chinese is 大花黄牡丹 (da hua huang mu dan) meaning "big yellow-flowered peony".
 In English it is sometimes called Tibetan tree peony or Ludlow's tree peony.
 It has pure yellow, slightly nodding, bowl-shaped flowers, and large, twice compounded, light green leaves.